EntrixAU/VibeCodingPlaybook/enterprise-alignment.md

 - **Secure Communication**: Use mutual TLS and certificate pinning for all agent-to-agent and agent-to-service communications.
 - **Auditability**: Log all agent actions and decisions, linking them to user or system identities for traceability.
 - **Policy Enforcement**: Integrate with policy engines (e.g., OPA) to validate agent actions against enterprise rules before execution.
-- **Input/Output Validation**: Rigorously validate and sanitize all data exchanged between agents and external systems.
+- **Input/Output Validation**: Rigorously validate and sanitise all data exchanged between agents and external systems.
 - **Automated Secrets Management**: Use vaults or managed secret stores; never hardcode credentials in agent code or configs.

 **Example Use Cases:**